paolonapoletano/bci-resources/README.md

 3. **Tutorials & Guides**
    - Step-by-step guides to get started with BCI.
    - Advanced tutorials on signal processing and machine learning.

-4. **Research Papers**
-   - A collection of foundational and cutting-edge BCI publications.

-5. **Hardware**
-   - Recommendations for EEG devices and other BCI hardware.
-   - Guides on DIY and open-source setups.

-6. **Community & Events**
-   - Links to conferences, workshops, and online forums.

----

-## 🚀 Getting Started

-To begin your BCI journey:

-1. Browse the repository structure and explore the resources.
-2. Check out the [Tutorials](#tutorials--guides) section for hands-on learning.
-3. Use the [Datasets](#datasets) to experiment with real-world EEG/BCI data.
-4. Dive deeper into the [Research Papers](#research-papers) for academic insights.

 ---